OjasAgashe/portfolio/content/authors/admin/_index.md

 I have learned a lot from my time at Oracle and have grown personally and in my professional career.
 Through my work, learning, and personal projects, I have realized my passion for building products that have a tangible impact on the journeys and lives of users and stakeholders.

-I'm currently looking for an opportunity in Software Development roles to utilize my potential to the fullest by developing products that solve challenging problems.
+I'm currently looking for a full time opportunity in Software Development roles to utilize my potential to the fullest by developing products that solve challenging problems.